 PushEvent

-The server can push an event to be dispatched on a HyperView
+The server can push a Javascript event to be dispatched on a HyperView

 update AlertMe = do